Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 The difference in outcomes is significant: 2–4% reply rates for templated "just following up" sequences vs. 15–25% for properly designed ones.
 Same list, same product, same sender.
 Different sequence structure.

 Redesigning your sequence is one of the highest-leverage changes you can make in 2026.
 It doesn't require new tools, new budget, or new headcount.
-Just better thinking about what each email is actually trying to do.
+Just better thinking about what each email is actually trying to do — and the deliverability infrastructure underneath that ensures the prospect actually sees it.

 FAQ